waterinstitute/adcirc-subgrid/examples/SiestaKey_example/README.md

 ## Delivery Method

-This example will be delivered via a GitHub `README.md`, similar to the previous GBAY example.
+This example will be delivered via a GitHub `.rst`file, follow along similar to the previous GBAY example.